jMetal/jMetal/README.rst

 Changelog
 ---------
+* [09/25/2023] Added a variant of NSGA-II using differential evolution.

 * [07/19/2023] jMetal 6.1 is released.

 * [07/04/2023].
 Added the RWA benchmark, described in "Engineering applications of multi-objective evolutionary algorithms: A test suite of box-constrained real-world problems".
 DOI: https://doi.org/10.1016/j.engappai.2023.106192